 A single Mobile Pass costs around 15 cents.

-The monthly subscription can vary based on the services you buy.
+The monthly subscription can vary based on the services.

 - Reader has multiple form factors to suite different spaces

-- Brivo is built on third party OEM hardware, relying on HID’s mobile unlock.
+- Brivo is built on third party OEM hardware, which relies on HID’s mobile unlock

-- Though Brivo offers integration options, it lacks built-in and proprietary video intercom and biometric access functionality.
+- Though Brivo offers plenty of integration options, it lacks proprietary functionalities which can create barriers for troubleshooting

-Brivo is a strong leader in cloud-based solutions in the market today.
-Brivo access control is suitable for small to mid-sized residential and commercial buildings that need a solution for 30 or so doors.
-It’s a cost-effective solution if you want to migrate from a traditional access control system to a modern, cloud-based system.
+Brivo is a strong leader in physical security and cloud-based solutions.
+Their access control system is a feature rich, cost-effective solution for commercial or residential buildings looking to migrate from a traditional access control system to a modern, cloud-based system.

-Get a free quote or talk to a Swiftlane specialist about choosing the right access control solution to fit your needs.
+Get a free quote or talk to a Swiftlane specialist about choosing the right access control solution for your building.